Current Openings: 3

 To apply for a position at the Disability Law Center, please review the list below.
 Thank you!

-The Disability Law Center is looking for a part-time bilingual receptionist (English/Spanish) for the three agencies at the Community Legal Center (Disability Law Center, Legal Aid Society, and Utah Legal Services) from 8:00 am to 12:30 pm who is conscientious, reliable, and a team player.
-This position pays $13.00 per hour.
+The Disability Law Center is looking for a full-time bilingual receptionist (English/Spanish) for the three agencies at the Community Legal Center (Disability Law Center, Legal Aid Society, and Utah Legal Services) from 8:00 am to 5:00 pm who is conscientious, reliable, and a team player.
+This position pays $14.00 per hour and includes excellent benefits.

 • Answer, screen and forward any incoming phone calls while providing basic information when needed.